Extracting Dark-Matter Velocities from Halo Masses: A Reconstruction Conjecture: Introduction

-In this paper, we propose a simple technique for extracting information about the primordial dark-matter velocity distribution from the spatial distribution of dark matter within the present-day universe.
-In particular, we posit an empirical conjecture for reconstructing $f(v)$ directly from the shape of $dn/d\log M$, and we demonstrate within the context of an illustrative model that this reconstruction conjecture is quite robust.
+We note that while the halo- and subhalo-mass functions are of course challenging (or perhaps even impossible) to measure directly, there has recently been considerable interest --- and progress --- in the development of methods for probing and constraining their properties on the basis of observational data in a model-independent way~\cite{Castro:2016jmw,Dong:2019mch,Sonnenfeld:2019,Li:2019zvm,Cueli:2021dai}.
+It is therefore interesting and timely to consider how information about the underlying cosmology might potentially be extracted from these functions.
+Along these lines, we demonstrate within the context of an illustrative model that our reconstruction conjecture is quite robust.
 Indeed our reconstruction conjecture is capable of reproducing the salient features of $f(v)$, even in situations in which this velocity distribution is non-thermal and even multi-modal.

-This conjecture has an older sibling.
-In Ref.~\cite{Dienes:2020bmn}, we proposed a conjecture which related the dark-matter velocity distribution to the {\it linear matter power spectrum}\/ $P(k)$.
-As such, this earlier conjecture did not confront all of the non-linearities associated with relating $P(k)$ to actual halo-mass distributions.
-In this paper, by contrast, we are proposing a conjecture which relates $f(v)$ directly to $dn/d\log M$ --- one which, as we shall show, operates with the same level of success as the former.
-Moreover, this conjecture is wholly independent of the previous conjecture, and does not depend on it in any way.